DovetailSoftware/agent-node-modules/remarkable/README.md

 ## Development / Modification

-Parser consists of several responsibility chains filled with rules.
+[Parser](doc/parser.md) consists of several responsibility chains filled with rules.
 You can reconfigure any of them as you wish.
-Render also can be modified and extended.
+[Renderer](doc/renderer.md) also can be modified and extended.
 See source code to understand details.
 Pay attention to these properties:

 ```js
 Remarkable.core